barbarer/py4e-int/_sources/network/beautifulSoup.rst

 .. activecode:: bs_get_print_first_para
     :language: python3

-    This will find and print the first paragraph from the Michigan Daily site.
+    This will find and print the first paragraph tag from the Michigan Daily site.
     ~~~~
     import requests
     from bs4 import BeautifulSoup